sunhao-bj/fabric8-pipeline-library/ReadMe.md

             }
         }
     }

 In the example above we can add release capabilities too, by adding the releaseTemplate:

             dockerTemplate {
                 releaseTemplate {
                     mavenNode(label: 'maven-and-docker') {
                         container(name: 'maven') {
                             sh """
                                 mvn release:clean release:prepare
                                 mvn clean release:perform
                             """
                         }
                     }
                 }
             }

 ### Creating and using your own templates

 If the existing selection of templates is limiting you can also create your own templates.
 Templates can be created either by using the Jenkins administration console or by using the groovy.

 #### Using the Jenkins Administration Console

 In the console choose `Manage Jenkins` -> `Configure System` and scroll down until you find the section `Cloud` -> `Kubernetes`.
-There you can click to `Add Pod Template` to create your own using the wizard.
+There you can click to `Add Pod Template` to create your own using the wizzard.

 Then you can just instantiate the template by creating a node that references the label to the template:

             node('my-custom-template') {
             }

 Note: You can use this template to mix and match too.
 For example you can combine your custom template with an existing one:

             mavenNode(inheritFrom: 'my-custom-template') {
             }